TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Analyze.rst

 This is a simple example only and more sophisticated obscurity strategies are imaginable.

-Other scenarios also show that PHP or JavaScript Code has been injected in normal CSS files.
+Other scenarios also show that PHP or `JavaScript`:pn: code has been injected in normal CSS files.
 In order that the code in those files will be executed on the server (rather than just being sent to the browser), modifications of the server configuration are made.
 This